Codecademy/docs/content/cpp/concepts/unordered-set/unordered-set.md

   - 'paths/computer-science'
 ---

-**Unordered sets** are associative containers that store unique elements in no particular order, offering fast look-ups, insertions, and deletions through a hash table.
-Unlike `std::set`, which maintains elements in sorted order using a binary tree, unordered sets provide better performance with average constant time complexity for key operations.
-If elements are needed in a sorted order, consider using [`std::set`](https://www.codecademy.com/resources/docs/cpp/sets), although it comes with higher overhead due to its tree-based structure.
+In C++, **unordered sets** are associative containers that store unique elements in no particular order, offering fast look-ups, insertions, and deletions through a hash table.
+Unlike [`std::set`](https://www.codecademy.com/resources/docs/cpp/sets), which maintains elements in sorted order using a binary tree, unordered sets provide better performance with average constant time complexity for key operations.
+If elements are needed in a sorted order, `std::set` can be used, although it comes with higher overhead due to its tree-based structure.

 ## Syntax